31 Maple Street

-During worship this morning, you are invited to choose a star gift for 2019.
-Choose your star because it is your favorite color; Close your eyes and pick one at random; maybe one has simply been calling you throughout worship.
+During worship this morning, you are invited to choose a star gift for 2020.
+Choose your star because it is your favorite color; Close your eyes and pick one at random.
 However you choose, trust that God’s spirit is leading you.
-Trust that God’s spirit is calling you to pick the right star gift to lead you in 2019 for the sharing of your talents with the world.
+Trust that God’s spirit is calling you to pick the right star gift to lead you in 2020, the right star gift to help you share your innumerable gifts with the world.

-We have been doing star gifts as a community for 10 years, and even though I say this every year, inevitably someone says, “Why did I get ‘giving’?
+Do not assume you know immediately why you got this particular star gift.
+Do-not-presume you know why you got this particular star gift.
+Even as we head into the 12th year of doing star gifts as a community, someone always says to me “Why did I get ‘giving’?
 I’m already a giving person.”
-Or others say, “Wow!
+Or “Wow!
 I’m surprised you got faith.
 I wouldn’t have guessed you needed more faith.”
 It is not because I lack faith that I got it as my 2013 and 2018 star gift.

 Do not assume why you got this star gift.
-Star gifts are a tool, a tool for discerning God’s calling, and discernment takes openness; discernment takes awareness; discernment takes time.
+Star gifts are a tool for discerning God’s calling, and discernment takes openness; discernment takes time.
 Understanding why this star gift might take the entire year to discern.

 So place your star gift somewhere you will see it every day.
 On the wall in your bedroom, the side of the refrigerator.
 Car visor mirror.
 Wall of your cubicle at work.
 Bulletin board in the kitchen.
 All good places.

-Jacket or coat pocket.
-Bottom of your purse.
+Pocket.
+Bottom of purse.
 Tucked in a drawer.
 Not good places.
-If your star gift is going to be a helpful tool for how God is calling you to make the world a better place, you need to see your star gift every day, so you can ask, “Where are You leading me, God, with this star?
+Put your star gift somewhere you will see and ask “Where are You leading me, God, with this star?
 What are You saying to me?”

-If you had the opportunity to choose a star gift for 2018, I invite you to also share how God was leading you with your star gift, how God was nurturing your calling and your gifts as you seek to be Christ’s light in the world.
+Before we pick stars for 2020, I invite you into a time of sharing.
+If you had the opportunity to choose a star gift for 2019, I invite you to share how God was leading you with your star gift, how God nurtured your calling and your gifts to embody Christ’s light in the world.

-You are welcome to speak from your pew, either standing or seated. _______ and _________ will bring you a microphone, and I ask you share your name, your star gift word, and some words about how it led you.
+You are welcome to speak from your pew, either standing or seated.
+Someone will bring you a microphone, and I ask you share your name, your star gift word, and some words about how it led you.

 Feel free to pick your favorite color.
 Pick a star that is easy for you to reach.
 Pick a star that is under other stars.
 Trust that God is guiding you to choose the right star for you this year.

 If you are 12 or younger and pick a star with a word you do not understand, then you can put it back and pick another star.
 While tempting, there are no do-overs for teenagers and adults if you do not like your star.
+What is new about star gifts this year is that each has a scripture passage on it.
 Also, feel free to choose a star gift for someone who is not here or tell them star gifts will be available throughout the month of January in the Chapel, which is on the second floor, through the atrium.